-Emergence aims to provide artistic and technological learning opportunities to shíshálh youth and community, with an evolving intentional framework of de-colonization and Indigenization.
+Emergence aimed to provide artistic and technological learning opportunities to shíshálh Nation youth and community, while including an evolving intentional framework of de-colonization and Indigenization.

 Partnered with: shíshálh Nationshíshálh Wellness CentreTalaysay ToursDigi MajouIndigenous City MediaIndigenous Matriachs 4 Lab (IM4)

 The evolution of this project has depended entirely on the direction our relationships have taken us and the guidance of our indigenous partners.
 Early in the project our team visited with shíshálh Protector of Culture, Steven Feschuk.
 We listened and learned, as he shared about past mistakes in settler – shíshálh collaborations.
 This informed us on our path forward in this project.
 We are so thankful for Steven’s time and his story telling.